 Located in Southwest Florida, along the shores of the Gulf Coast, Sarasota is an affordable retirement haven.
-The area offers plenty of things to do, from outdoor recreations and festivals to shopping, dining and cultural attractions.
-Plus, Sarasota has been listed as a great place to retire by publications like The Wall Street Journal and Money Magazine.
+The area offers plenty of things to do, between outdoor recreations, festivals, storefronts, restaurants, and cultural attractions.

 Sarasota sits along the Gulf of Mexico toward the southern end of the state.
-The city is about one hour south of Tampa, an hour north of Port Charlotte and 90 minutes north of Fort Myers.
-Sarasota is separated from the Gulf by small barrier islands, known as keys, including Lido Key and Sierra Key.
+The city is about one hour south of Tampa, an hour north of Port Charlotte, and 90 minutes north of Fort Myers.
+Sarasota is separated from the Gulf by small barrier islands, known as keys, like Lido Key and Sierra Key.

 Whether visiting or relocating, active adults have no trouble finding things to do in Sarasota.
-The Gulf of Mexico and the Sarasota Bay offer numerous water activities including swimming, boating, fishing, snorkeling and kayaking.
-The Crowley Museum and Nature Center’s 190-acre wildlife sanctuary is sure to please nature lovers, and golfers have their pick of several local courses, such as: The Founders Golf Club, Misty Creek Country Club, Oakford Golf Club and Rolling Green Golf Club.
+The Gulf of Mexico and the Sarasota Bay offer numerous water activities including swimming, boating, fishing, snorkeling, and kayaking.
+The Crowley Museum and Nature Center’s 190-acre wildlife sanctuary is sure to please nature lovers, and golfers have their pick of several local courses, including The Founders Golf Club, Misty Creek Country Club, Oakford Golf Club, and Rolling Green Golf Club.

 Active adults who choose to settle in Sarasota will find many affordable communities with beautiful homes and resort-style amenities.
 Age-restricted communities like Cascades at Sarasota and LakeRidge Falls are intimate developments with around 400 single-family homes and a variety of social and recreational activities.
-Retirees who prefer an open age community can also find appealing communities such as The Isles on Palmer Ranch which features an 11,000 square-foot lakeside clubhouse.
+Retirees who prefer an open age community can also find appealing communities like The Isles on Palmer Ranch, which features an 11,000 square-foot lakeside clubhouse.